The Recovery Of Babylonian Astronomy by Gary D. Thompson

 Epping as author

 Epping's most important work was begun in collaboration with the pioneering assyriologist Johann Strassmaier who, in connection with his own studies in Assyriology, had persuaded him to undertake a mathematical investigation of the Babylonian astronomical observations and tables.
 Circa 1881, after a brief period of a few years involving considerable effort Epping's efforts at decipherment were successful.
 These initial successes were published by Epping and Strassmaier in Stimmen aus Maria-Laach, Volume XXI, 1881, Pages 277-292.
 Eight years later he published Astronomisches aus Babylon oder das Wissen der Chaldäer über den gestirnten Himmel (1889).
 This small book of approximately 190 pages was important both from the standpoint of astronomy and chronology.
 It contained an exposition of aspects of late Babylonian astronomy, worked out from Strassmaier's copies of Ephemerides of the moon and the planets.
-This was later supplemented by the article "Die babylonische Berechnung des Neumondes" (Stimmen aus Maria-Laach, Volume XXXIX, 1890, Pages 225-240).
+This was later supplemented by the article "Die babylonische Berechnung des Neumondes" (Stimmen aus Maria-Laach, Volume XXXIX, 1890, Pages 225-240.
 He was also the author of a number of other articles in the journal Zeitschrift für Assyriologie und verwandte Gebiete.

-Epping suffered greatly from ill-health (a severe skin disorder?) during the last years of his life.
-The 1914 Catholic Encyclopedia entry states: "He was none the less a man of untiring activity and combined geniality and a keen sense of humor with a deep and simple piety."
+Epping suffered greatly from declining ill-health during the last years of his life.
+According to Alexander Baumgartner S.J., Epping was none-the-less a man of untiring activity and combined geniality and a keen sense of humour with a deep and simple piety.